niangaotuantuan/niangaotuantuan.github.io/_posts/2016/2016-01-10-highway-networks-and-deep-residual-networks.md

 ---
 layout: post
+title: Highway Networks and Deep Residual Networks

-title: In this post, I will explain this ResNet as a special case of Highway Networks, which has been proposed before.
+description: Recently, a breakthrough news spread over social networks.
+In this post, I will explain this ResNet as a special case of Highway Networks, which has been proposed before.
 Both of the work is amazing and thought-provoking.

 comments: true
 share: true